 These negative thinking patterns are often unrealistic, but they can have significant impacts on our emotions, behaviors, and world views.
 Mental health experts call them cognitive distortions — they’re also sometimes referred to as cognitive errors, thinking mistakes, or thinking errors.

-“Some amount of cognitive distortion is normal,” says Jeff DeRoche, a clinical social worker at Child Mind Institute.
+“Some amount of cognitive distortion is normal,” says Jeff DeRoche, LCSW, a clinical social worker.
 “We all make thinking mistakes.
 It’s when that kind of thinking is chronic and entrenched that the thoughts are likely doing a number on a child’s emotional life.
 I’ve never seen someone suffering under the weight of any kind of behavioral health problem who isn’t making cognitive errors quite regularly.”

 In cognitive behavioral therapy (CBT), kids are taught to recognize common cognitive distortions that may be making them feel bad.
 But whether or not your child is in therapy, it can help to recognize and identify them when you see them.
 Here they are distilled into 11 common categories.
 DeRoche emphasizes that there’s a lot of overlap among them.